GIL794/Math-Problems-Code-Solutions/README.md

 ### 🔢 Prime Number Sieve
 **The Ancient Algorithm That Powers Modern Security**

 Discover primes using the 2,300-year-old Sieve of Eratosthenes!
 These mysterious numbers are the building blocks of mathematics and the foundation of internet encryption.
-Find twin primes, analyze gaps, and explore the infinite landscape of primes.
+Find twin primes, analyse gaps, and explore the infinite landscape of primes.

 🔗 [Explore Prime Numbers →](./Prime%20Number%20Sieve/)

 ---

-### 🐰 Fibonacci Sequence Analyzer
+### 🐰 Fibonacci Sequence Analyser
 **Nature's Secret Code**

 From sunflower spirals to galaxy arms, the Fibonacci sequence appears everywhere in nature.
-This analyzer generates Fibonacci numbers using multiple methods and reveals the golden ratio hidden within—the same ratio that makes the Mona Lisa's face so pleasing to the eye!
+This analyser generates Fibonacci numbers using multiple methods and reveals the golden ratio hidden within—the same ratio that makes the Mona Lisa's face so pleasing to the eye!

 🔗 [Discover Fibonacci →](./Fibonacci%20Sequence%20Analyzer/)